JhonasV/TSS/README.md

 dotnet run -p TSS
 ```

-App Running must be running in ports:
+App must be running in ports:
 ```bash
  localhost:5001 OR localhost:5000
 ```